 ANTH 475 Faunal Analysis in Archaeology (3) Analysis of archaeologically recovered faunal collections with emphasis on identification and interpretation of nonhuman vertebrate remains.
 Pre: 210.
 DH

 ANTH 477 Spatial Analysis in Archaeology (3) Lecture/lab.
 Introduction to the use of Geographical Information Systems (GIS) and spatial statistics in archaeological research.
 Topics include: map creation; spatial database management; spatial analysis; image processing, data reporting; and data display.
+Junior standing or higher.
 Pre: 466.
 (Alt. years)

 ANTH 478 New World Rituals and Ideologies (3) Study of cross-cultural patterns in ritual behaviors and creolization of African, indigenous, and Iberian ideological frameworks in the Americas.
 Topics may include syncretic religions (voodoo, candomble), Andean Christianity, spiritual conquest, conceptions of death, etc. Sophomore standing or higher.
 Minimum C- required grade for prerequisites.
 Pre: LAIS 360, or consent.
 (Fall only) (Cross-listed as LAIS 478 and REL 478) DH